codekaust/codekaust.github.io/_posts/2019-2-25-Life_Paper #4.md

 * **Bounding Breaks** - Not able to end breaks on time.
 A 10 minute break extends to 1 hour.
 You should take breaks but *they should give you rest*(not tire you) & *end them as planned*.
 * **Shallow Work** - Thinking of things around or sometimes thinking of what needs to be done etc. Strictly follow ***S3***.
 > Break the Excuses.
 Live a Dream.

+#### Log 5
+I have an exams from tomorrow and preparation status is 40%.
+A lot is left to do and still I am under-performing.
+I woke up at 4.00AM.
+And its 7.40AM -> Studied for 1 Hour.
+Not Done.

+The college [incident](http://archive.indianexpress.com/news/worked-nonstop-3days-to-save-mit-scholarship-kalam/656018/) of Kalam Sir has always been a dream.
+Lets try to live at-least a day out of it.
+**Challenge** - No excuses.
+Work for 16 hours.
+(8.00AM to 1.30AM)

+---

+I couldn't log in for left days and I am abruptly ending this blog here.
+I will add all my learning and new strategies in next blog.

+Thanks a lot for your time.